Byodo-In Temple Dress Code: Complete Visitor Guide (Oahu, Hawaii)

 Understanding the Purpose of the Dress Code

-Before we talk about clothes, it is important to understand why the dress code exists.
-The Byodo-In Temple is a place of worship.
+Before we talk about clothes, let’s talk about why the dress code exists.
+Byodo-In Temple is a place of prayer.
 People come here to pray, meditate, and find peace.
-In Buddhist culture, clothing shows respect.
-When you dress modestly, you show that you respect the place and its purpose.
+In Buddhist culture, your clothes show respect.
+When you dress modestly, you show respect for the place.

-You do not need to wear religious clothes.
-You just need to avoid anything that feels disrespectful or too casual for a spiritual place.
-Think of it like visiting a mosque or a church.
-You naturally choose better clothing.
+You do not need religious clothes.
+You just need to avoid clothes that feel too casual for a quiet, spiritual place.
+Think of it like visiting a church or a mosque.
+You would naturally pick better clothes.

-So even if the rules are not enforced strictly, you should still follow them properly.
+So even though the rule is not strict, you should still follow it.

 - Keep your shoulders covered